Mastering .cursorrules: A DevSecOps Guide to Secure AI Coding

 3. Style and Logic Enforcement

-Ensure the AI writes code that looks like your code.
+Ensure the AI writes code that matches your team’s existing codebase to reduce cognitive load during reviews.

-• Pattern Preference: “Prefer functional programming patterns over Class-based components.”6
+• Pattern Preferences: “Prefer functional programming patterns over Class-based components.”

-• Documentation: “Every exported function must have a TSDoc comment explaining the $O(n)$ complexity.”
+• Documentation Standards: “Every exported function must have a TSDoc comment explaining the $O(n)$ complexity.”

 4. The Logic Formula: Instruction Weighting

-In 2025, LLMs use a weighting system for prompts.
-You can optimize your .cursorrules using the Instruction Density Ratio:
+You can optimize your file using the Instruction Density Ratio:

 $$R_{density} = \frac{I_{strict}}{L_{total}}$$